 Test for DVT

-It is a blood test that is done to identify parts of the blood clot that pass through the bloodstream after the blood clot starts to break down.
-A large number of bits are indicated by the presence of the blood clot in the vein.
+A blood test is done to identify parts of the blood clot that pass through the bloodstream after the blood clot starts to break down.
+The blood clot indicates a large number of bits in the vein.

-A special dye is inserted into the veins of the foot in this procedure and then an X-ray of the veins is obtained whether a clot in the vein is visible.
-It is an excellent test for the identification of blood clots under the knee.
+A special dye is inserted into the veins of the foot in this procedure, and then an X-ray of the veins is obtained to determine whether a clot in the vein is visible.
+It is an excellent test for identifying blood clots under the knee.

 - Doppler ultrasound

-Sound waves have been used in this procedure to track the blood as it travels via the blood vessels.
-It is appropriate well above the knee for the identification of wide blood clots.
+Sound waves have been used to track the blood as it travels via the blood vessels.
+It is appropriate to well above the knee to identify wide blood clots.